I’m always very surprised when I hear this…

 And ear this on a regular basis… But why the hell?

-Of course… It’s also true, Julia is “not only” a high level language.
+Of course… It’s also true, Julia is “not only” a simple language.
 There are advanced options like macros and composite types.
+Python also has some advanced features.
 You don’t need to use them.
-You can pretty well just stay at the high level, like we do in Python, and ignore those things completely.
+You can pretty well just ignore those things completely.

-Does Julia makes it more complex to write code?
+Does Julia make it more complex to write code?

-To be as unfair as possible, we will compare Julia to the current king of the high level languages: Python.
-Even tough Julia is more somewhere between C++ and Java in terms of execution speed.
+To be as unfair as possible, we will compare Julia to the current king of the high-level languages: Python.
+Even though Julia is more somewhere between C++ and Java in terms of execution speed.

-Does Julia makes selecting a value in a dataframe more complex?
+Does Julia make selecting a value in a data frame more complex?

 Well, maybe is it about coding a simple 3x3 matrix?